-- -<plug-in name>-help prints out the list of options of the given plug-in. - -<plug-in name>-verbose <n> sets the level of verbosity to some positive integer n.
+- -<plug-in shortname>-help (or -<plug-in shortname>-h) prints out the list of options of the given plug-in. - -<plug-in shortname>-verbose <n> sets the level of verbosity to some positive integer n.
 A value of 0 means no information messages.
-Default is 1. - -<plug-in name>-debug <n> sets the debug level to a positive integer n.
+Default is 1. - -<plug-in shortname>-debug <n> sets the debug level to a positive integer n.
 The higher this number, the more debug messages are printed.
 Debug messages do not have to be understandable by the end user.
 This option's default is 0 (no debugging message).